ChristopherWilks/ChristopherWilks.github.io/_posts/2124-08-02-Genius-Blockgzip-Tabix.md

 also due to the fact that this can be easily extended to do single-column non-region indexing.
 Therefore avoiding the need for the higher cost of moving to a relational database system mainly for its indexing capabilities, which I'm usually loath to do.

-### Block GZip
+### Block gzip

-Leveraging the almost ubiquitous GZip program, Bob Handsaker and Heng Li designed the block GZip extension, which allowed for [indexing](http://www.htslib.org/doc/#file-formats).
+Leveraging the almost ubiquitous gzip program, Bob Handsaker and Heng Li designed the block GZip extension, which allowed for [indexing](http://www.htslib.org/doc/#file-formats).

 `gzip` itself was a front end on the [zlib](https://www.zlib.net/) library which in turn was/is an implementation of the [DEFLATE](https://www.zlib.net/feldspar.html) compression algorithm as [implemented](https://www.gzip.org/) by Jean-loup Gailly and Mark Adler, who also went on to code the highly useful [pigz](https://zlib.net/pigz/) parallel compression version of gzip.